AlessandroMinali/rye/views/tutorial.md

 ###Lesson 1

-I'll be going step by step through how the ruby micro-framework [rum](https://github.com/chneukirchen/rum) works using the simplest example I can think of:
+I'll be going step by step through how the ruby micro-framework <a href="https://github.com/chneukirchen/rum" target="_blank">rum</a> works using the simplest example I can think of:

     require '../lib/rum'
     run Rum.new {